What is GenderUp?

 Stage 4: Mitigating consequences and embracing opportunities

-In the final stage, we will revisit the original scaling strategy and re-think scaling activities given what we have identified as the most relevant diversity.
+In the fourth stage, we will revisit the original scaling strategy and re-think scaling activities given what we have identified as the most relevant diversity.
 This is to ensure positive benefits for intended users and to prevent negative consequences.
 This step allows the project team to prevent, mitigate, or redirect the intervention strategy to enhance scaling and avoid potentially harmful unintended consequences.

 "I have gained more [information] about gender inequalities in the use of innovations where the women farmers are less likely to adopt new technologies compared to men farmers and the agricultural innovations can transform gender relations in negative